080bct12alex/LangGraph/LangGraph_Advanced/ChatBot/Improving_chatbot/Add memory feature/about.md

 ##  Improvement Made:

--  Implement a memory feature to store key information (like user name) and recall it as needed throughout the conversation.
+-  Implement a memory feature i.e short-term memory to store key information (like user name) and recall it as needed throughout the conversation.

        Implementing Persistence in Langgraph